bondy-io/bondy_docs/docs/about/faq.md

 ### What is Bondy?

-Bondy is an open source, always-on and scalable application networking platform connecting all elements of a distributed application—offering event and service mesh capabilities combined.
+Bondy is an open-source, always-on and scalable application networking platform connecting all elements of a distributed application—offering event and service mesh capabilities combined.
 From web and mobile apps to IoT devices and backend microservices, Bondy allows everything to talk using one simple and secured communication protocol.

 Read more about Bondy in the [What is Bondy](/concepts/what_is_bondy) section.